Benchmarking Chemically Scalable Machine-Learning Interatomic Potentials for Large-Scale Simulations of Multicomponent Alloys: Materials and Methods

 \subsection{Uncertainty quantification}

 We use ensemble learning and D-optimality to estimate the prediction errors of our MLIPs on unseen atomic configurations.
-The ensemble method quantifies uncertainty using the variance in force predictions across multiple models~\cite{ACE-UQ}.
+The ensemble method quantifies uncertainty using the maximum deviation of predictions across multiple models~\cite{ACE-UQ}.
 Additionally, we use D-optimality with the MaxVol algorithm~\cite{podryabinkin2017active} to compute an extrapolation grade for structures relative to the reference dataset.

 Ensemble-based uncertainty quantification is applied to both the UNEP‑v1 and GRACE‑FS models, with 8 models used for each case.
 For D-optimality based uncertainty quantification, NEP tool sets \cite{nep_active_link} gives out-of-memory errors on 16-element dataset ($>$100,000 structures).
 Therefore it is only applied to GRACE-FS models with \texttt{gracemaker}.